mmaltsev/onti40/README.md

-# Server
+# onti40
-Web application for working with STO.
+Web application for working with the [Standard Otology](https://github.com/i40-Tools/StandardOntology).

 ## Setup
 Make sure to have [Anaconda 3](https://www.continuum.io/downloads) for Python 3.6.